-The Department of Communication's domestic internship program gives students the opportunity to acquire practical work experience in the field of their study.
+The Department of Communication's domestic internship program allows students to acquire practical work experience in their field of study.
 Students have worked throughout the United States as interns in television and radio stations, advertising agencies, public relations firms, corporations, nonprofit organizations, and newspapers.
-The department's television channel, AppTV, also has internship opportunities for students who are interested in pursuing careers in media and television.
 In addition, the department offers several international internship opportunities.

-Students may earn from 3 to 12 internship credit hours, at a rate of 40 work hours per credit hour.
-COM 3900 Communication Internship counts toward the application courses requirement in the communication studies major, and the professional development courses requirement in the public relations major.
-Other communication majors may take COM 3900 Communication Internship to meet their electives requirement.
+Students may earn from 3 to 12 internship credit hours at a rate of 40 work hours per credit hour.
+COM 3900 Communication Internship counts toward the application courses requirement in the communication studies major and the professional development courses required in the public relations major.
+Other communication majors may take COM 3900 Communication Internship to meet their electives requirements.

 Department of Communication

-Students interested in setting up a domestic internship are encouraged to make an appointment with Ms. Poulos to discuss possibilities and responsibilities.
+Students interested in setting up a domestic internship are encouraged to meet with Dr. Preston to discuss possibilities and responsibilities.

-The student is responsible for finding an organization with which to do the internship and for preparing a description of internship responsibilities.
-The Internship Coordinator in the Department of Communication has a file of potential organizations that have expressed interest in hosting an intern.
+The student is responsible for finding an organization to do the internship and preparing a description of internship responsibilities.